wn/duuetblast/README.md

         - `gameBubblesView` should be updated with the bubble new position
     - `setAngle`
         - Ensure that angle was indeed set to the input.
+    - Length of `cannonsViewMap` should be equal to number of players in the game.
 - `GameEngine`
     - `fireBubble`
         - Check that angle must be upwards of game.
 For this game, upwards is considered 0 degrees.
 Hence, new angle set must be between -pi / 2 to pi / 2, or no execution should occur.